Vatican to push for religious freedom as China deal extended

 This appeared to be addressed to conservative Catholics, many of whom continue to revere Benedict and distrust Pope Francis.

-When Vatican's Secretary of State Cardinal Pio Parolin mentioned at a conference earlier this month that Benedict had approved the draft, Cardinal Joseph Zen, the former archbishop of Hong Kong and a strong opponent of the deal, accused Parolin of lying.
+When Vatican’s Secretary of State Cardinal Pio Parolin said at a conference this month that Benedict had approved the draft, Cardinal Joseph Zen, the former archbishop of Hong Kong and a strong opponent of the deal, accused Parolin of lying.

 The article acknowledged that in the past two years only a few bishops had been appointed.